-The best way for merchants to combat electronic payments fraud is hand off the responsibility entirely, according to new fraud prevention company Forter.
+According to new fraud prevention company Forter, the best way for merchants to combat electronic payments fraud is hand off the responsibility entirely.

 "Our goal is to allow merchants to treat the world as if it's fraud free," says Michael Reitblat, co-founder and CEO of Forter, which sells a hosted anti-fraud service.
 The company takes a cut of clients' transactions, and pays all chargeback costs if any fraud gets through.

 Reitblat founded Forter, which has been in development for the past eight months, along with other former executives at Fraud Sciences, a security company that PayPal acquired in 2008.
 Reitblat and his colleagues then integrated the technology into PayPal's anti-fraud system.

 Forter runs each transaction through an engine it developed with the help of the Citigroup's innovation center in Tel Aviv.
 The technology analyzes user profile data, behavior data and web intelligence, a type of artificial intelligence that improves the product's ability to spot suspect transactions as it accumulates more data.

 The accumulation of data with web-based learningwhich Reitblat says is particularly useful for companies that don't have the resources to vet all transactions for fraudis partially based on Reitblat's experience as an intelligence officer in the Israeli Defense Force, where "we had to find creative ways to use limited resources to tackle problems," he says.